Home Rest Holidays “Not like everyone else”: unusual traditions in the world

 27248_Ravana_fizzles

 Buddhist tradition for the New Year.
-The monk wears a mask that depicts the face of the devil, adorned with skulls.
-And in it he performs the dance with which he meets the Tibetan New Year.
-With this ritual, the monks try to drive out evil spirits.
+The monk puts on a mask that depicts the face of the devil, decorated with skulls.
+And in it he performs a dance that celebrates the Tibetan New Year.
+With the help of this ritual, monks try to drive out evil spirits.

 Strange traditions in the world